actuator-finance/Actuator-Docs/docs/Actuator Protocol/examples.md

   - Bob sells all 175 HEX-3000 to Alice through PulseX at the prevailing market discount to HEX.
 Alice has 775 HEX-3000.
 Bob has 0 HEX-3000.
 - End Stake
   - Bob goes to end stake, but only receives the rewards earned on his stake between days 100 and the end because he minted HEX-3000 against all accrued rewards between days 1 and 99.
 Bob also doesn't receive his principal because he minted HEX-3000 against that as well.
   - Alice goes to end stake and receives her accrued rewards over the course of the entire stake because Alice didn't mint any HEX-3000 against her rewards.
 But she doesn't receive her principal since she minted HEX-3000 against her principal.
 However, Alice still has 775 HEX-3000 which she can exchange 1 for 1 for HEX since the corresponding amount of HEX was withheld from Bob and Alice at end stake.
-Upon redeeming, Alice earns a profit in HEX based on here discounted purchase price of HTT-3000.
+Upon redeeming, Alice earns a profit in HEX based on her discounted purchase price of HTT-3000.

 ### Example 2 - Custom Redemption Day (Redemption Day > End Stake)
 - Create Stake